Why Dogs Love Bones

 ~Old English nursery rhyme

 Not to belabor the obvious, but dogs do love bones.
-They don’t much care what kind of creature the bone came from, nor are most dogs terribly picayunish about the relative freshness and state of hygiene.
-It’s a BONE.
 Whether it’s a fresh, raw, meaty one (RMB) or a properly aged specimen stealthily buried and then unearthed – either by the dog that originally stashed it or by a lucky (or observant) treasure robbing rover – it’s a precious commodity to most any canine; something worth fighting over.
 Stolen bones appear to carry the most value.

-And yet we hear so much conflicting opinion presented as hard and fast fact, often vehemently, by well-meaning dog lovers.
+And yet we hear so many conflicting opinions presented as hard and fast facts, often vehemently, by well-meaning dog lovers.

 There are two keys to the dilemma: one, ONLY raw bones, never boiled, baked, roasted, broiled, smoked or otherwise cooked; and, two, use common sense, watch your dog gnawing bones and be familiar with whether your dog safely chews them or if he breaks off pieces and bolts them down.
 Part of common sense is also presenting bones of appropriate size and density to your dog.
 You wouldn’t want to give a Bullmastiff bones so small he would be prone to wolfing them down without chewing and conversely you wouldn’t give a Yorkie a bovine joint – “never eat anything bigger than your head” is a good rule of thumb for small dogs.